 So we thought we’re going to hop on a free museum on the first Sunday of the month, but the government has a whole new other plan.
 Lockdown was imposed on November 22, and will be so until December 12 (hopefully no extensions).
 All museums and other event facilities closed, even shopping stores, we can only visit open parks, grocery stores, the doctors, school, and work places.

 And because it’s autumn cold, there’s only very little we can do for recreation (Vienna had its first snow on November 26).
-While school and office hours are still on, time used for out eating, visiting museums are instead spent at home.
+While school and office hours are still on, time used for eating out, visiting museums are instead spent at home.
 Here are some activities you can do, and then other “legal” things you can enjoy while out in the city.

 Staying at home means a lot of time to bond with the family and a lot of “me time” too.
 Take the extra hours to care for yourself and your family, clean up, cook with them, or even bake.
 This includes spiritual health as well, use the extra time to refresh your Bible knowledge.